Jozefov/PyClassyFire/README.md

 - **Canonicalization:** Ensures consistent SMILES representation using RDKit.
 - **Error Handling:** Handling of parsing and API errors.
 - **Resuming Processed molecules:** Enable to start from where we stopped
+- **Mapping Generation:** Create mappings from original to canonical SMILES without interacting with the API.
+- **Merging Results:** Consolidate intermediate JSON results into a single final output.

 ## Installation